You are currently viewing Keeping It In The Family: The Callander Foundry And Manufacturing Company

 · Shop circular saws

-At this point in time, Walter Wesley Brydges was president and general manager.
+At this point, Walter Wesley Brydges (1907-1979) was president and general manager.
 Wilfrid L. Callander was Vice President and plant manager, M. J. Morton was Secretary-Treasurer, J. S. Callander was Manufacturing Superintendent and J. Allan was Foundry Superintendent.
-This same January 27, 1951 edition of the Guelph Mercury also provided the names of some 300 employees.
+These names were provided in a January 27, 1951 article of the Guelph Mercury that also included the names of some 300 employees.

 Rockwell Takes Over

 The building still remains on Crimea Street.
 It is part of several structures that once housed other important Guelph industries.
-Among these were Louden’s, an agricultural implement manufacturer.
+Among these were Louden’s, an agricultural implement manufacturer once the employer of Hugh Callander.

 Leave a Reply